ers206/boot1/README.md

 ## Purpose

-Our inaugural website proudly represents our entry into the dynamic realms of web development, social media marketing, and online advertising.
-Crafted with care, it serves as a comprehensive platform to highlight and showcase the diverse array of services we bring to the digital landscape.

 ## Description

-Constructed using HTML, CSS, and Bootstrap, this website offers a glimpse into the world of web development, online advertising, and social media marketing.
-In addition to featuring various elements pertinent to these fields, it also proudly displays our curated collection of photos and videos, showcasing our expertise and creativity.
+Constructed using HTML, CSS, and Bootstrap, this website .

 ## Built with